Mariannhillers: History

 In 1909, the Holy See decreed that the monks of Mariannhill would be completely separate from the Trappists.

 Their new constitutions were approved by Pope Pius X in March 1914, though further development stalled due to the outbreak of World War I. After the conclusion of the war, they held their first general chapter in 1920, when they named themselves the Religious Missionaries of Mariannhill and elected Adalbero Fleischer as their first superior general.
 As their religious habit, they adopted a black cassock, paired with a red cincture for priests, black cincture for other clerics, and black belt for brothers.
 After their separation from the Trappists, the Mariannhillers continued to work in South Africa, but also established presences in Germany, Switzerland, Austria, the United States, England, Canada and Spain.
 Their generalate is based in Rome.

 During the Holocaust, Blessed Engelmar Unzeitig, a priest of the congregation, was arrested for preaching against the Third Reich and its persecution of the Jews.
 He died on 2 March 1945 in the Dachau concentration camp, where he was known as the "Angel of Dachau".
 He was declared venerable by Pope Benedict XVI in 2009, recognised by Pope Francis as a martyr in January 2020, and beatified on 24 September 2016.
 His feast day is 2 March.

 In 1946, Józef Wojaczek from Prudnik received a decree from the general superior of the congregation naming him provincial superior of the Mariannhillers in Poland.
 Six years later, Wojaczek was arrested by the Department of Security and imprisoned.
 He was paroled in 1955 and settled in West Germany.

 On 10 March 2019, George Kageche Mukua, a priest of the congregation, died as one of the passengers on board Ethiopian Airlines Flight 302.

-Pope Francis named a member of the order, Mandla Siegfried Jwara, archbishop of Durban on 9 June 2021.
+Pope Francis named a member of the order, Siegfried Mandla Jwara, archbishop of Durban on 9 June 2021.